DPDK/dpdk/doc/guides/eventdevs/octeontx.rst

 Initialization
 --------------

-The octeontx eventdev is exposed as a vdev device which consists of a set of SSO group and work-slot PCIe VF devices.
+The OCTEON TX eventdev is exposed as a vdev device which consists of a set of SSO group and work-slot PCIe VF devices.
 On EAL initialization, SSO PCIe VF devices will be probed and then the vdev device can be created from the application code, or from the EAL command line based on